-Of all the Tuscan clubs they are probably one of the least-known, but Empoli is a charming little market town with a proud, surprisingly good performing professional team.
-Ideal to combine with Fiorentina or Pisa, or as a lovely pit stop while on vacation.
+Of all the Tuscan clubs, Empoli is probably one of the least known.
+The charming little market town of Empoli is proud of their surprisingly good-performing professional club.
+Ideal to combine with Fiorentina or Pisa, or as a lovely pit stop while you are on holiday.

 Typical Italian

 Behind the goals there are a couple of temporary stands, a little distant from the pitch.
-Still, the atmosphere is quite good, Empoli has a fanatic fan base.
-The namesake of the stadium has a tragic a story: Carlo Castellani is a former top scorer of Empoli, in 1944 murdered in a concentration camp in Mauthausen, Austria.
+Still, the atmosphere is quite good, and Empoli has a fanatic fan base.
+The namesake of the stadium has a tragic story, however.
+Carlo Castellani is a former top scorer of Empoli, who was murdered in 1944 in a Nazi concentration camp in Mauthausen, Austria.

 Fastfood in style

-Eating bad is in Italy almost impossible, and Empoli is no other to that.
-Close to the stadium there's a perfect solution for a quick meal on your way to the match: Piadineria GianGusto.
+It's almost impossible to eat bad food in Italy, and Empoli is no exception.
+Close to the stadium, there's a perfect solution for a quick meal on your way to the match: Piadineria GianGusto.
 A modest but outstanding artigianale sandwich shop.
 Here you can taste some of the classical Tuscan products, but the piadinas and paninis are also available in several hamburger variants.

 Maurizio Sarri's villa

-The famous manager (and former banker) voormalig bankier) Maurizio Sarri has his real breakthrough in football at Empoli, the club with whom he promoted to the Serie A in 2014 - and continued to perform strongly.
-Sarri is born in Naples, but still loves to come for a break at the countryside of Tuscany.
+The famous manager (and former banker) Maurizio Sarri had his real breakthrough in football at Empoli, the club with whom he was promoted to the Serie A in 2014 and with whom he continued to perform strongly.
+Sarri is born in Naples but still loves to have a break in the countryside of Tuscany.
 He still has a villa there, in Castelfranco Piandiscò, a little east of Florence.

 Training ground between the vineyards

 Francesco Tegolo, a former player of Empoli has a beautiful cheese & delicacies shop in the historical centre of the town.
-His shop Marchio Bufala Battipaglia, at the Via del Giglio, offers you the best mozzarellas you'd imagine.
+His shop Marchio Bufala Battipaglia, at the Via del Giglio, offers you the best mozzarellas you could imagine.

 Fan store at charming square

-Empoli is a charming market town, ideal for a daytrip during your vacation in Tuscany.
-And if you're around: Empoli's fan store is located at the fun and calm Piazza della Vittoria.
+Empoli is a charming market town, ideal for a day trip during your vacation in Tuscany.
+And if you're around: Empoli's fan store is located at the nice and calm Piazza della Vittoria.
 Bar Vittoria, right next door, has great coffee and a lovely terrace.

 Obscure groundhop

-When you drive from Pisa to Empoli rijdt, you'll pass a stadium for the true groundhopper.
+When you drive from Pisa to Empoli, you'll pass a stadium that would be loved by the true groundhopper.
 Stadio Libero Masini of UC Cuoiopelli, a semi-pro team from Santa Croce sull'Arno, is worth a visit.
 The main stand is a fun hodgepodge and the pitch is dramatic, but on match days you can feel the love for the calcio.

 Tickets

-For Empoli's home games you can buy your tickets simple and fast at Vivaticket, the Italian ticket site used by several Italian clubs.
-Usually, tickets go in general sale a week in advance.
+For Empoli's home games, you can buy your tickets simply and fast at Vivaticket, the Italian ticket site used by several Italian clubs.
+Usually, tickets go into general sale a week in advance.

 How to get there